zeta1999/teleport/README.md

 ## Documentation

-Learn more about how to use Teleport using the Telport Wiki <a href="https://github.com/hundredwatt/teleport/wiki"> here </a>.
+Learn more about how to use Teleport in the Telport Wiki <a href="https://github.com/hundredwatt/teleport/wiki"> here </a>.

 ## Author